-Chatham (NZ) has continued to raise additional equity capital totalling \$2.9m in the twenty four months to March 31, 2020.
-These funds are being applied to cover corporate overheads and to the preparatory work in reapplying for the marine consent for the Chatham Rise project.
+Chatham (NZ) has continued to raise additional equity capital totalling \$1.4m in the twenty four months to March 31, 2021.
+These funds are being applied to cover corporate overheads the cash costs relating to the Avenir Makatea acquisition and to limited preparatory work in reapplying for the marine consent for the Chatham Rise project.